hintron/Oldentide/README.md

 ####Directories:

-src: A place where the actual source code goes.<br>
-dev: A place where all of the previous iterations of code goes.<br>
+Artifacts: A place where all of the previous iterations of code goes.<br>